heavycrystal/attiny-stuff/README.md

 3. PWM signals to drive a passive buzzer.
 4. Incorporating the V-USB library for communication with a host device over USB/1.1.
 5. Timer, pin change and general interrupts.
+6. Combining several of these capabilities to create a SHA256 "accelerator" that communicates using V-USB and generates the hash of an arbitarily long file.